Robin Martin: Early life

 Robin Martin was born in Saskatoon, Saskatchewan to Gord and Ruth.
-She was a child of two.
+She was the second of two children.
 In 1989, Robin married her high-school sweetheart Jon Martin.
 They had two children in 1993 and 1995.
 Martin holds a joint Honours undergraduate degree in Political Science and History from McGill University in Montreal.
 Upon graduation, she received Guy F. Drummond scholarship for one year to attend L'Institut d’etudes politiques de Paris in France.
 After her return, she received a Masters Degree from McGill University in Political Theory.
 She studied with renowned Canadian philosopher Charles Taylor.
 In 1991, Robin graduated with a law degree from the University of Toronto.

 Prior to Election

 In 1993, Martin was called to the bar and practiced law for over 10 years specializing in litigation.
 She then worked as a policy advisor within Ontario's Ministry of Health.
 Following the defeat of the then-Conservative government, Martin went on to work at StrategyCorp.